AdobeDocs/experience-manager-65.en/help/forms/using/prepare-send-interactive-communication.md

 The Save as a Draft feature is not enabled, by default.
 Perform the following steps to enable the feature:

 1. Implement the [ccrDocumentInstance](https://helpx.adobe.com/experience-manager/6-5/forms/javadocs/index.html) Service Provider Interface (SPI).

    The SPI enables you to save the draft version of the Interactive Communication to the database with a draft ID as the unique identifier.
+These instructions assume that you have prior knowledge on how to build an OSGi bundle using a Maven project.

-For sample implementation, see [Sample ccrDocumentInstance SPI implementation](#sample-ccrDocumentInstance-spi)
+   For sample SPI implementation, see [Sample ccrDocumentInstance SPI implementation](#sample-ccrDocumentInstance-spi).
+1. Open `http://<hostname>:<port>/ system/console/bundles` and tap **[!UICONTROL Install/Update]** to upload the OSGi bundle.
+Verify that the status of the uploaded package displays as **Active**.
+Restart the server if the status of the package does not display as **Active**.
 1. Go to `https://'[server]:[port]'/system/console/configMgr`.
 1. Tap **[!UICONTROL Create Correspondence Configuration]**.
 1. Select **[!UICONTROL Enable Save Using CCRDocumentInstanceService]** and tap **[!UICONTROL Save]**.